 Winners of the Final Round are invited, along with their families and a math teacher, to attend an Awards Banquet held on the UNC campus in April.

 This year’s schedule can be found on the Dates page.

-The University of Northern Colorado State Math Contest was founded in 1992 by Richard Grassl and has been directed since 2011-12 by Ricardo and Katie Diaz.
+The University of Northern Colorado State Math Contest was founded in 1992 by Richard Grassl.
+It has been directed since 2011-12 by Ricardo and Katie Diaz, with assistance from Dean Zeller, Rocke Verser, Richard Grassl, Oscar Levin, and Rich Morrow.
 The contest was inspired by the Polya Competitions at Stanford, and the intention has been to maintain the spirit and standards set forth by Polya.

 Past participants in the UNC Math Contest have enjoyed success in a wide range of intellectual and academic pursuits, and many have reported that the intellectual stimulation and sense of accomplishment they acquired at this age gave them the confidence to undertake even greater challenges in later years.